 On this page, you will find information about our work, our partners and the people involved.
 We hope that these are useful starting points for your prayers and reflections.

 Thank you for your ongoing prayers.
 They are deeply valued.

-- Pray for our partner, the Diocese of Niassa, as it responds to high levels of HIV infection and its associated vulnerability.
+- Thank God for the work of the project as it continues to respond to high levels of HIV infection and the vulnerability surrounding the disease.

 - Continue to pray for the Afar people as they face prolonged drought in one of the hottest places on the planet.

-- Thank God that we have had a productive year and for the continuing generosity of our supporters.
+- Thank God for the amazing generosity of our supporters.